jbampton/ruby-strip/README.md

 ###gem install bundler

-I've added a GemFile so you can use bundler from this projects directory to run:
+I've added a Gemfile so you can use bundler from this projects directory to run:

 ###bundle install